yaseenaskar-git/yaseenaskar-git/README.md

 ### Projects:

-In highschool, created a website using HTML and a databse for a business using Access.
+In highschool,I created a website using HTML and a databse for a business using Access.

 In university, I worked on several Python projects including building a database system for highschool student records.